Purchases made through links may earn us a small commission, at no extra cost to you.

 Final Thoughts About Visiting Lower Antelope Canyon

-Both Mike and I were really glad that we decided to visit Lower Antelope Canyon.
+Both Mike and I were really glad that we decided to visit Lower Antelope Canyon on our southwest road trip.
 It was a mesmerizing masterpiece, easily living up to the hype.

 And to think, I was almost turned off of visiting because I’d heard so much about the tours being crowded and rushed.